Sonic the Hedgehog (character): Video games

-Sonic's first shown appearance in a video game was in the 1991 arcade racing game Rad Mobile, as a decorative ornament hanging from a rearview mirror.
+Sonic's first shown appearance in a video game was in the 1990 arcade racing game Rad Mobile, as a decorative ornament hanging from a rearview mirror.
 This was followed by an unlicensed appearance in The Adventures of Quik & Silva as a villain.
 Sonic's first playable appearance was in the platform game Sonic the Hedgehog for the Sega Mega Drive/Genesis, which also introduced his nemesis Dr. Robotnik.
 His two-tailed fox friend Tails joined him in the game's 1992 sequel, Sonic the Hedgehog 2.
+When all the Chaos Emeralds have been collected, Sonic can transform into Super Sonic by collecting 50 rings.
+Super Sonic is nearly invincible, runs faster, and jumps farther, but loses one ring per second and reverts to normal when his rings are depleted.
 Sonic CD, released in 1993, introduced Sonic's self-appointed girlfriend Amy Rose and recurring robotic doppelgänger Metal Sonic as Sonic traveled through time to ensure a good future for the world.
 Sonic 3 and its direct sequel Sonic & Knuckles, both released in 1994, saw Sonic and Tails battle Robotnik again, with the additional threat of Knuckles, who is tricked by Robotnik into thinking Sonic is a threat.
 Sonic 4 (2010–2012) continues where the story of Sonic 3 left off, reducing Sonic to the only playable character and releasing in episodic installments.
 The second episode sees the return of both Tails as Sonic's sidekick and Metal Sonic as a recurring enemy.

 Other two-dimensional platformers starring Sonic include Sonic Chaos (1993), Sonic Triple Trouble (1994), Sonic Blast (1996), Sonic the Hedgehog Pocket Adventure (1999), Sonic Advance (2001), Sonic Advance 2 (2002), Sonic Advance 3 (2004), Sonic Rush (2005), Sonic Rush Adventure (2007), Sonic Colors (2010), and Sonic Generations (2011), all in which were released for handheld consoles.